uva-iai/uva-iai.github.io/README.md

 Mentees are likely to come from structural minorities, including but not limited to:

-- female gendered and gender minorities,
+- female gendered and gender minorities
-- racial and ethnic minorities,
+- racial and ethnic minorities
-- economically disadvantaged minorities,
+- economically disadvantaged minorities
-- the LGBTQ+ community,
+- the LGBTQ+ community
-- disabled people.
+- disabled people

 Mentees should expect to be able to: